hoagkub/hoagkub.github.io/_posts/0000-00-00-rnns-and-transformers.markdown

 - Encoder take in a sequence input tokens and produces a sequence of hidden presentations
 - Decoder take in the encoder's output and generates a sequence of output tokens

+The key innovation of Transformer is using self-attention.
+The attention mechannism works by computing *the attention weight between each input token and all other input token* and *using these weight to compute weighted sum of the input token embeddings.*

 ![Image not found](/assets/img/rnns-and-transformers/transformer_architecture.jpeg)

 > EncoderLayer(x) = LayerNorm(x + SelfAttention(x) + FeedForward(x))